alvian-401-advanced-javascript/data-structures-and-algorithms/data-structures/trees/README.md

 * Define a method named add that accepts a value, and adds a new node with that value in the correct location in the binary search tree.
 * Define a method named contains that accepts a value, and returns a boolean indicating whether or not the value is in the tree at least once.

+# Breadth First
+* Write a breadth first traversal method which takes a Binary Tree as its unique input.
+Without utilizing any of the built-in methods available to your language, traverse the input tree using a Breadth-first approach; print every visited node’s value.

 ## Testing